 Each survey in the series includes core questions, and measurements such as blood pressure, height and weight measurements and analysis of blood and saliva samples.
 In addition, there are modules of questions on specific topics that vary from year to year.

-The detailed reports and a link to the supporting Excel tables can be found further down this page and comprise the following topics:
+The Main Findings follow this page via the link at the bottom.
+Detailed reports and a link to the supporting Excel tables can be found further down this page and include:

 • Overweight and obesity in adults and children